English/Humanities

 Fall/Spring, 3 credit hours

-This course will provide opportunities for the student to continue developing and refining skills in writing from the basics of Expository Writing or Oral and Written Expression.
-Through their study of Creative Non-fiction forms—memoirs, nature writing, lyrical essays, magazine features, webpage content, etc.—students will learn to write essays that are not only persuasive but enjoyable.
-Each student will design writing situations according to interests and will develop imaginative essays of creative nonfiction.
-A Liberal Arts Writing Intensive course.
-Three hours lecture per week.
+This course provides opportunities for students to continue developing and refining skills in writing from the basics of Expository Writing or Oral and Written Expression.
+Through their study of Creative Non-fiction forms and conventions—memoirs, nature writing, lyrical essays, magazine features, webpage content, digital or textual literacy narratives, etc.–students learn to write essays that are not only persuasive but enjoyable for both reader and writer.
+Each student designs writing situations according to interests and develops imaginative essays of creative non-fiction.

-Prerequisites: Expository Writing (ENGL 101) OR Oral and Written Expression (ENGL 102) OR an equivalent course Or permission of instructor.
+Prerequisites: Expository Writing (ENGL 101) OR an equivalent course Or permission of instructor.

 ENGL 203 WORLD LITERATURE: B.C.
 TO 16TH CENTURY